 - Pre and post-operative care

 - Potential risks and complications

 Surgery is the only curative option for primary hyperparathyroidism.
 It is recommended in almost all cases of symptomatic hyperparathyroidism and most cases of asymptomatic hyperparathyroidism.

-Why did my parathyroid gland grow into a tumor?
+Why did my parathyroid gland grow into a tumour?

 Each parathyroid gland is made up of 80,000 parathyroid cells.
-Occasionally one of these cells will start reproducing itself uncontrollably, creating an oversized gland that develops into a tumor.
+Occasionally one of these cells will start reproducing itself uncontrollably, creating an oversized gland that develops into a tumour.

 Do I have cancer?

-In most cases tumors are benign.
+In most cases tumours are benign.
 Hyperparathyroidism is a hormonal problem.
-In very rare cases, a cancerous tumor is the cause of primary hyperparathyroidism.
+In very rare cases, a cancerous tumour is the cause of primary hyperparathyroidism.